 Bring a urine sample if possible

-Make sure the sample is not more than 2 hours old, caught mid-stream and not refrigerated while waiting to leave for your appointment.
+Make sure the sample is not more than 2 hours old, is caught mid-stream and not refrigerated while waiting to leave for your appointment.

 Amazingly I’ve never needed to collect a sample from a male dog, but for females I take a plastic bowl or shallow container, and just after they start to pee slide it underneath them.
 If I’m using a bowl I transfer it to a new container, or if I have a container handy just put the lid on and seal it with tape so it doesn’t spill.